QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 });
 {% endhighlight %}

 Finally, it would be interesting to see the subjects which are being edited in Wikipedia as well as seeing the rate of updates.
-To do this, we shall add another text element below our chart.
+To do this, we'll add another text element below our chart.

 {% highlight javascript %}
 // Add a text element below the chart, which will display the